amitmohapatra/UrlLookup/README.md

      * hash collision possible after 100 billion entry.
      * if we need security and more entry the we can go for SHA-256 or SHA-512
      * also both hash value of url and url string are unique so it make sure single entry at any given point.
+     * circuit braker pattern also helps in microservice architecture.

   The number of requests may exceed the capacity of this system :